Cervical Spine Syndrome: Symptoms, Causes and Routine

 - Stress management: Relaxation techniques, breathing exercises

-- Pain psychology: Cognitive behavioral therapy for chronic pain
+- Pain psychology: Cognitive behavioral training for chronic pain

 5. Additional measures